Buachaille Etive Mòr: In popular culture

 Buachaille Etive Mòr appears in the background during a song sequence in the 1998 Bollywood film Kuch Kuch Hota Hai.
 Together with Beinn a'Chrulaiste it can also be seen in the film Skyfall, where James Bond transports M away from the villain Raoul Silva.

-It was also the setting for the pop video "Whistle Down the Wind" by Nick Heyward.
+It was also the setting for the 1983 pop video "Whistle Down the Wind" by Nick Heyward, The Cure's music video for 1990 single "Pictures of You", as well as "politics and violence" by popular Florida-based singer Dominic Fike.

 Photography

 The Buachaille has become synonymous with landscape photography in Scotland and is probably the most photographed mountain in the country.
 The most popular spot for this is the small waterfalls on the River Coupall to the east of the mountain.
-In recent years, the condition of the ground around these falls has deteriorated rapidly and many photographers now actively encourage staying away from the area to allow for regeneration.
+In recent years, the condition of the ground around these falls has deteriorated rapidly, and many photographers now actively encourage staying away from the area to allow for regeneration.
 The site has also become popular for wedding photography with the mountain providing a dramatic backdrop.